acumos/proto-viewer/docs/developer-guide.rst

 The probe then invokes the "protoc" compiler on the definition file to generate a Python module, working in a temporary directory.
 Finally the proto-viewer imports the newly created Python module and uses it to parse binary messages.

+The probe normally listens for requests on port 5006, which unfortunately cannot be changed due to flaws in the Bokeh library.
+The probe also limits connections using a websocket filter.
+To allow deployment in a Kubernetes environment where port 5006 is not readily accessible,  the probe can be configured to accept incoming requests on any port by setting the environment variable ACUMOS_PROBE_EXTERNAL_PORT.

 Data Retention
 ==============